PhazeSpaceProductions/concept/README.md

   for novices.
 So they get the job done.
   But breaking is OK provided the main function works.
 This is an MVP, and the idea is to make something functional to learn about your customers.

+## Legal

+There is a skeleton, this is public domain for you to use as a starting point in your own experiments.

+The Solutions we are working through, are released under something called the Apache 2.0 license, which means if you wanted to use those as a starting point you would be required to retain the copyright acknowlegdement to me.

+This README and supporting material is released under Creative Commons Attribution Sharealike 4.0.